sschober/kqwait/README.md

 for changes on directories.
 If several events happen on a directory in quick succession, this tool might catch an intermediate snapshot of that chain of events.

-Futhermore, don't mix files and directories on the command line, as this will produce an error at the moment:

-    $ ./kqwait test.txt sample/
-    fdopendir: Bad address

-(Here the file `test.txt` was written to.)

 # Author